NVSL/CSE141pp-Tool-Moneta/README.md

 # Memory Trace Tool Usage

-You should be in the memorytrace directory.
-If not, cd to the directory
+You should be in the `memorytrace` directory.
+If not, `cd` to the directory
 ```
 cd ~/work/memorytrace/
 ```
 Run the notebook.
-**Note:** `vaex.plot_widget` only works for jupyter notebook.
+**Note:** `vaex.plot_widget` only works for Jupyter notebook.
 ```
 jupyter notebook --allow-root
 ```
 You should see two links appear.
 Go to your preferred web browser and paste the second link.
 It should look something like this.
-**Note:** You will have to replace the "8888" with the port you specified in when setting up the Docker image.
+**Note:** You will have to replace the `8888` with the [port you specified](#port) when setting up the Docker image.
 ```
 http://127.0.0.1:8888/?token=...
 ```
 You should see a file called "LinkedSelectors.ipynb".
 Open the file, select the first cell and press `Shift+Enter`.
 You should see input boxes appear like below.
-Input your desired values and press "Run".
+Input your desired values and press `Run`.
 ![](https://i.gyazo.com/8a5e8c3de2bd45a677f31f0be9d59d51.png "Memory Trace Tool")
 <br/>